 She couldn’t help herself.
 Offering up unbelievable details of life to someone she’s never met before, with virtually zero encouragement.
 I say ‘virtually’ because the more this lady talked, the more I felt sorry for her.
 I felt like she needed a little bit of a response now and again.
 “Hmm… Oh… Aha…”.
 She obviously had nobody else to talk to.

-Anyway, she was travelling down the coast when her ute broke down and needed a new engine.
+She was travelling down the coast when her ute broke down and needed a new engine.
 It was in the local garage but they were struggling to get it fixed.
 She had been there for weeks.
 Living in a tiny wee yellow tent right next to the jumpy pillow.
 She had a push bike, and would go for cycles now and again.
 She had a computer, and would do, god knows what on it now and again.

 She talked about her father a lot, and her boyfriend from Dubbo who was looking forward to seeing her when she got the ute fixed.
 He loved her for who she was, nothing more, nothing less.
 She’s not going to get plastic surgery because she’s beautiful inside.
 Her father was from Maclean, which is a ‘Scottish’ influenced town further up the coast.
 He was safe from the bushfires so far, but he didn’t like the extreme heat.
 He liked to watch movies and the last one they watched together was ‘Twister’.
 She didn’t like it, and he enjoyed the fact that it scared her a little.